 Skills Dev.
 Services Include a service to the unemployed people and training providers.
 It includes the following: Identification of projects where unemployed can be trained and placed.
 At least 70% of projects identified and (PGDS/IDP/LED) listed on the PIP supported and 60% of the SDFW allocations spent/utilized by end March 2010.
 68 Projects have been identified for training purposes in the ANDZO DM in 09/10 financial year.
 Training allocated up to so far this current financial year is R 4825483.04.
 Total budget estimated for this training is: R 30'156'846.00 KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ CHALLENGES BUDGET Contribute to employment creation ESSA Program implemented to ensure improved access to employment service.
 Skills Dev.
 Services Identification of projects where unemployed can be trained and placed (cont.)
 Targeted skills development programmes achieved: 345 unemployed persons should at least be trained, 90 (26%) of which should receive accredited training (EPWP, NODES, ALMS), and at least 242 (70%) should be placed - placement Currently (08/09), only 229 (100%) (All blacks) beneficiaries have received training and placed.
 Out of this number, 132 (58%) are women, 102 (45%) fall under youth category, no PWD's (0%), and 97 men.
-87 (38 %) have received accredited training Due to
+87 (38 %) have received accredited training Due to categories defined and assessed to meet NSDS equity targets (85% Blacks, 54% Women and 4% PWD's). the new re- process.

-categories defined introduction of

-and assessed to the new re-

-meet NSDS equity registration

-targets (85% system of training

-Blacks, 54% providers,

-Women and 4% training has been

-PWD's). affected

-negatively by this

-process.

-KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ CHALLENGES BUDGET Contribute to employment creation ESSA Program implemented to ensure improved access to employment Skills Dev.
-Services Registration of training providers and training courses with the National Skills All credible and eligible training providers & their skills dev. opportunities providers from ANDZO DM are currently registered on DOL's database service.
-Fund. should have registered by the end of fin. year. of which 3 of them are accredited Select suitable training providers to do training.
-TP to be selected to do training based on their capability and courses they offer.
-Most providers in the ANDZO DM are in the agricultural sector & not accredited.
+KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ CHALLENGES BUDGET Contribute to employment creation ESSA Program implemented to ensure improved access to employment service.
+Skills Dev.
+Services Registration of training providers and training courses with the National Skills Fund.
+All credible and eligible training providers & their skills dev. opportunities should have registered by the end of fin. year.
+TP to be selected providers from ANDZO DM are currently registered on DOL's database of which 3 of them are accredited Most providers in training providers to do training. to do training based on their capability and courses they offer. the ANDZO DM are in the agricultural sector & not accredited.
 TP's are referred to SETA TP empowerment program.
-Funding allocation to training Allocation of funds to TP to Unavailability of funds in due providers for based on the course sometimes
+Funding allocation to training providers for Allocation of funds to TP to based on the Unavailability of funds in due course sometimes

 skills number of people delays the

 development. to be trained, process.
 Waiting

 number of for new funding

 courses and procurement

-training guidelines.
+training guide lines.

 allowances

 needed.

+KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ BUDGET

+CHALLENGES

-KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ CHALLENGES BUDGET Contribute to employment creation ESSA Program implemented to ensure improved access to employment service.
-Skills Dev.
-Services Contracting training providers.
-All approved training providers should sign contracts with DOL before commencement of training.
+Contribute to ESSA Program Skills Dev.
+Contracting All approved The fact that

+employment implemented Services training providers. training providers contracts are

+creation to ensure improved should sign signed in PO

+access to contracts with sometimes delays

+employment DOL before the process and

+service. commencement of thereby hampering

+training. training process.

 Training to commence within 10 days after contract has been signed.
-Training schedule to be submitted for capturing purposes to LC 5 prior training The fact that contracts are signed in PO sometimes delays the process and thereby hampering training process.
-Training monitoring Monitoring of training at least once per course.
-Sometimes training does not start on scheduled
+Training schedule to be submitted for capturing purposes to LC 5 prior training

-dates e.g.
+Training Monitoring of Sometimes

+monitoring training at least training does not

+once per course. start on scheduled

-unavailability of trainees on
+dates e.g. unavailability of trainees on scheduled dates.

-scheduled dates.